 Decant it into a mason jar or pop-top bottle and tie it with a red ribbon for a super sweet gift they’ll love all season long.

+Better yet, gift it with a batch of peppermint goodies, like these peppermint meringue cookies.
 Like any candy fiend, your mint-loving friends will thank you!

 - 2 cups vodka